Forecasting Local Ionospheric Parameters Using Transformers: Methods

 These weights adjust the contribution of each loss component during training, and the exponentiation ensures that they are always positive and inversely related to the magnitude of the respective component \cite{kendall_2018}.
 We found that this weighting reduced the number of epochs needed to reach our early stopping criterion, which was set to halt training when the validation loss was not reduced by at least $1\text{e}^{-4}$ for more than 8 epochs.
 Additionally, we include dropout layers \cite{hinton_2012} in each of the transformer's multi-head attention blocks to further control overfitting.

 The linear error term only depends on the parameters of each linear model component and thus can be pre-trained using multiple least squares fits.
 However, this could introduce difficulties if the LIFT model is trained on larger datasets, as the least squares equations would require significant memory.
 We also found that including the linear components as additional linear layers and training them with Adam did not significantly increase training time.
+To train the linear and residual components more effectively, we detach the gradients for the linear loss term from the residual loss term.
+This stops the quantile loss from updating the linear head.
+It makes the residual used by the quantile term a constant with respect to the linear head, so the linear head is trained only by MSE and the quantile head is trained to model the distribution of those residuals